saifullahkhanjadoon/CarRentalSystem/README.md

 Availability status

-Update or delete car records dynamically
+Update or delete existing car entries

+Real-time status updates (Available/Unavailable)

 🧾 Rental Operations
-Rent a car: marks the car as unavailable
+Rent a car: Marks the car as unavailable

-Return a car: marks the car as available
+Return a car: Marks the car as available

-Records each transaction in the database in real-time
+Each transaction is recorded in the database instantly

 👨‍💻 Database Integration
 MySQL database includes the following tables: